WellthCare

 Practical Tips for Success

-• Always get a pre-authorization in writing.
-Verbal approvals are not reliable.
+• Always get pre-authorization in writing.
+Verbal approvals aren’t reliable.

 • Check the provider’s network status.
-Even if the procedure is covered, using an out-of-network surgeon could mean paying 50% or more.
+Even if the procedure is covered, an out-of-network surgeon could cost 50% more.

-• Use your WellthCare app as your first stop.
-It integrates your Plan of Care, coverage data, and Store rewards into one interface-simplifying the entire process.
+• Use your WellthCare app first.
+It combines your Plan of Care, coverage data, and Store rewards into one interface—simplifying everything.

-• Before the surgery, confirm the facility is in-network.
-Hospital charges can surprise you if the facility itself is out-of-network even if your surgeon is in-network.
+• Before surgery, confirm the facility is in-network.
+Hospital charges can surprise you if the facility is out-of-network even if your surgeon is in.

-In summary, checking coverage is a multi-step process that starts with your plan documents and ends with a written pre-authorization.
-But if your employer has adopted a modern Health-to-Wealth system like WellthCare, the process is streamlined, transparent, and often comes with zero out-of-pocket cost for preventive treatments.
-That’s healthcare that actually pays you back.
+Checking coverage is a multi-step process: start with your plan documents, end with a written pre-authorization.
+But if your employer has a system like WellthCare, the process is streamlined, transparent, and often $0 for preventive care.
+That’s healthcare that pays you back.

 ← Back to Blog